 At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
 Visit www.luminosoa.org to learn more.

-In this book, authors Robert E. Worden and Sarah J. McLean argue that the procedural justice model of reform is a mirage.
+In this book, Robert E. Worden and Sarah J. McLean argue that the procedural justice model of reform is a mirage.
 From a distance, procedural justice seemingly offers a relief from strained police-community relations.
-But a closer look at police organizations and police-citizen interactions shows that the relief offered by such reform actually proves illusory.
+But a closer look at police organizations and police-citizen interactions shows that the relief offered by such reform is, in fact, illusory.

 Robert E. Worden is Director of the John F. Finn Institute for Public Safety and Associate Professor of Criminal Justice at the University at Albany, SUNY.

 Sarah J. McLean is Associate Director and Director of Research and Technical Assistance at the John F. Finn Institute for Public Safety.

 “An exceptional piece of scholarship on policing and police reform.
 Rigorous and thoughtful, its careful methodology and provocative conclusions on procedural justice illuminate key challenges for political leaders, policy makers, and practitioners who strive to improve police community relations in America.
 Must-reading for police researchers!”—Steven Mastrofski, George Mason University

 “A major contribution to the study of procedural justice in policing.
 Based on careful empirical research, this timely book challenges widespread assumptions about procedural justice.
 It provides a potent reminder that much remains to be learned about how people form perceptions of the police, and how police agencies can influence these perceptions.”—Edward R. Maguire, School of Criminology and Criminal Justice, Arizona State University